 - 1. Browse to the KNB Software Download Page.
-In the Metacat section, select the link that looks like: metacat-bin-X.X.Zip, where X.X.X is the latest version of Metacat (e.g., 1.9.0). - 2.
+In the Metacat section, select the link that looks like: metacat-bin-x.x.x.zip, where X.X.X is the latest version of Metacat (e.g., 1.9.0). - 2.
 Choose to download and Save the file locally. - 3.
 Extract the Metacat package files using your Windows zip utility.
 You should see a WAR file and several supporting files (we will only use the WAR file when installing Metacat).

-Note: The location where these files were extracted will be referred to as the <metacat_package_dir> for the remainder of this documentation.
+Note: The location where these files were extracted will be referred to as the <metacat package dir> for the remainder of this documentation.